Toyota Prius Plug In review: No longer just for Uber drivers

 Overview

-The new Toyota Prius Plug In wasn’t originally destined for these shores with Toyota concluding that British retail buyers wanted SUVs, and cab drivers were into the Corolla Touring Sports.
-But the firm has had a change of heart, deciding to offer the striking-looking Prius in fifth-generation form in the UK after all to take on the best hybrid cars.
+The Toyota Prius Plug In was launched in Europe in 2024, and wasn’t originally destined for these shores with the firm concluding that British retail buyers wanted SUVs, while cab drivers were well served with the Corolla Touring Sports.
+But the firm had a change of heart, deciding to offer the striking-looking Prius in fifth-generation form in the UK, introducing it here in early 2025 to become one the best hybrid cars.

 If a car’s desirability is based solely on its looks, the Prius is already a winner.
 The shape is clean and sleek, and large 19-inch wheels and a stretched wheelbase to give it a futuristic stance that’s a million miles away from the boxy SUVs that it could be sharing shopping lists with.
 Even more obvious plug-in hybrid hatchback rivals such as the Peugeot 308, Skoda Octavia, Vauxhall Astra and Volkswagen Golf are boxier and more boring to look at.